-Cohen & Company, Ltd., located at 342 North Water Street, Suite 830, Milwaukee, Wisconsin 53202, serves as the independent registered public accounting firm for the Funds.
+Cohen & Company, Ltd., located at 1835 Market Street, Suite 310, Philadelphia, Pennsylvania 19103, serves as the independent registered public accounting firm for the Funds.
+Its services include auditing the Funds' financial statements.
+Cohen and Co Advisory, LLC, an affiliate of Cohen & Company, Ltd., provides tax services to the Funds as requested.